 Collaborators: Melina Davis, Emily Samaniego & Shane Crary-Ross

 Theo creates a fake craigslist ad for an outrageous dog-sitting gig [an old, uptight Upper East Sider seeks somebody to look after her teacup poodle Estelle who has a rare heart condition.]
 He forwards the ad to those invited to the party and announces he has gotten the position.

 Theo and Melina-- longtime platonic friends and roommates-- start spreading rumors that a new, unexpected romantic relationship has developed between them.

 Emily, their other roommate begins expressing her discontent about this new relationship in private to those who will be attending the party.

 2. The Party:

-- The lights go out.
+The lights go out.
 Dramatic music blasts from speakers around the room.
 A screen unfurls from the ceiling.
 The show has begun.
 The party erupts into relieved laughter.
 The guests are drawn into an interactive murder mystery shadow puppet show.
 One by one, they are called behind the screen to enact a scenario that explains how Estelle the teacup poodle might have ended up dead and in the freezer.
 After each scenario has been enacted, the guests vote on which scenario led to the tiny pooch in the icebox.
-Finally, the hosts perform the "here-whats-really-happened" before the guests are left to mingle and process the collective trauma they have just endured.
+Finally, the hosts perform the "here-whats-really-happened" before the guests are left to mingle.